ACORD: An Expert-Annotated Retrieval Dataset for Legal Contract Drafting: Introduction

 \section{Introduction}

 Contracts are the backbone of modern business, with millions created daily.
 A 2023 ALM and Bloomberg Law survey found that 43\% of corporate counsels spend at least half their time on tasks like drafting, editing, and negotiating contracts (\citet{BloombergLaw2023,pery_contract_2019}).
-Lawyers rarely write contracts from scratch; they rely on finding and adapting relevant examples.
-High-quality precedents are crucial for handling complex clauses that involve nuanced legal concepts and require precise language.
+Clause retrieval is critical to these tasks because lawyers rarely write contracts from scratch; they rely on finding and adapting high-quality precedent clauses, especially when drafting complex clauses.
 Mistakes in wording or missing key ideas can lead to disputes, liabilities, or invalid clauses.

-Research shows that Large Language Models (LLMs) can effectively analyze legal contracts and identify issues within them \citep{hoffman_generative_2023, martin_better_2024}.
+Research shows that Large Language Models (LLMs) can effectively analyze legal contracts and identify issues within them \citep{hoffman_generative_2023, martin_better_2024,choiLawyeringAgeArtificial2024,schwarczAIPoweredLawyeringAI2025}.
 However, LLMs struggle to draft contracts independently. \Cref{tab: redlining comparison} compares an LLM-generated clause with two top-rated precedent clauses from ACORD.
-Lawyer edits, shown with strike-through and underlined text, highlight two main issues: (1) the LLM uses ``boilerplate'' language that creates conflicts between clauses, and (2) it introduces uncommon phrasing not found in precedents.
+Lawyer edits, shown with strike-through and underlined text, highlight two main issues: (1) the LLM-generated language creates conflicts between clauses, and (2) it introduces language not typically found in standard contracts.

-To enhance LLMs' contract drafting abilities, we use Retrieval-Augmented Generation (RAG), which combines LLMs' text generation with a retrieval system.
-RAG mimics how lawyers improve drafting by first searching for relevant precedents and then basing their drafts on those examples.
+Retrieval-Augmented Generation (RAG), which combines LLMs' text generation with a retrieval system, mimics how lawyers improve drafting by first searching for relevant precedent clauses to use as the base.
 This approach has been shown to reduce hallucinations and enhance performance \citep{lewis_retrieval-augmented_2021, niu_ragtruth_2024, magesh_hallucination-free_2024}.
-By referencing high-quality, tested precedents, LLMs can produce better contract drafts.
-We must evaluate how well models can retrieve the relevant contract clauses to ensure RAG can work effectively.
+We seek to evaluate how well models retrieve relevant clauses to ensure RAG can work effectively.